Connect with others who understand.

 Get Help With Outdoor Tasks

 Even if your PH is mild, you may want to avoid being too active outside when it’s cold.
-One member offered this suggestion: “In colder weather, it is best to avoid strenuous activity, such as shoveling snow.
+One myPHteam member offered this suggestion: “In colder weather, it is best to avoid strenuous activity, such as shoveling snow.
 Ask neighbors or friends to help clear your sidewalks and driveway.”

-Plan To Stay Warm
+Make Plans To Stay Warm

 Consider Indoor Air Irritants